Does buying a pre-owned property differ from buying a new build house?

 Pre-owned homes

-After having an offer for the property you want accepted, conveyancing is the legal part of the process.
+After having an offer for the property you want to be accepted, conveyancing is the legal part of the process.
 This is where you have to sit tight and wait for the legalities to be worked through before contracts are exchanged.
-Whilst this process can appear to be arduous and laborious, it’s essential to make sure everything is in place before the sale is legally binding.
-At Harrison’s Solicitors, we leave no stone unturned when it comes to representing you for your conveyancing transaction.
-The challenges that individuals face when buying older or pre-owned properties are often fewer than those associated with new build property purchases.
-As the property is already built there is a strong chance that the property is already occupied.
-One of the most important considerations when buying a pre-owned property in our opinion is the type of building a survey to undertake for prospective buyers of properties.
-There are three main types of surveys to consider:
+Whilst this process can appear arduous and laborious, ensuring everything is in place before the sale is legally binding is essential.
+At Harrison’s Solicitors, we leave no stone unturned when representing you for your conveyancing transaction.
+Individuals face challenges when buying older or pre-owned properties are often fewer than those associated with new build property purchases.

 - A valuation survey instructed under the guidance of the mortgage company (the lender of the funds required to make the property purchase)